wu-lee/rushkoff-archive/src/_articles/the-robots-that-conquered-cable.md

 **Brechtian alienation:** The sounds of guns and guard dogs pursue escaping female convicts.
 "Sounds like the Foley artists are chasing us!
 Move it!"

-xxx

-But maybe the last selfreferential laugh is on the

-viewers themselves, who,

-like the janitor alone in his

-spaceship, . content themselves with the company of

-media-generated buddies on

-a Saturday night when

-there's no one else around

-willing to muse on the semiotics of Roger Corman.
+But maybe the last self-referential laugh is on the viewers themselves, who, like the janitor alone in his spaceship, content themselves with the company of media-generated buddies on a Saturday night when there's no one else around willing to muse on the semiotics of Roger Corman.

-\-DoucLAS RusHKOFF